massoncheg/forgejo-docs/v1.19/user/wiki.md

 To enable the wiki for a repository, visit the `Settings` page and activate `Enable Repository Wiki` in the `Advanced Section`.
 It will default to the built-in wiki which is described here, but you can add an URI to an external site the "Wiki" tab should link to.

 > **Warning**
-> Be aware that the wiki, once enabled, is accessible for *everyone* who has `read` access to your repository - on public repositories even unauthenticated guests can access the wiki.
+> Be aware that the wiki, once enabled, is accessible for *everyone* who has `read` access to your repository - on public repositories even anonymous guests can access the wiki.
 > The wiki is *not* a suitable place for storing private information or secrets (like passwords).

 To edit the wiki `write` permission to the repository is required.